Skip to content

 1. Setup

-You've received Rochester's institutional merit grant.
-You win a $5,000 outside scholarship and report it to the aid office.
+You've received Rochester's institutional merit aid plus the federal loan offer in your award letter.
+You win a $5,000 outside scholarship.

 2. What Rochester does